 While most of the American River near Sacramento is congested with motorboat traffic, Lake Natoma’s five mile-per-hour speed limit makes it a perfect sanctuary for kayakers and stand-up paddleboarders.
 Your view from the water will feature wildflowers, deer, wild turkey, huge trout, turtles, herons, and even the occasional bald eagle.

 Kayak and paddleboard rentals are available at California Canoe and Kayak’s Rancho Cordova location for $15 to $25 on Fridays and weekends.
-Local shop Current Adventures offers a series of calm water kayak classes, including one for ages 50 and up, and a full moon tour.
+Local shop Current Adventures offers a series of calm water kayak classes, including one for ages 50 and up.
+The Lake Natoma location is closed for the remainder of 2020.
 Cost ranges from $50 to $80 per person, including equipment.
 This may be the best option for those new to the area.
 Guides will also show you the secret areas accessible only by kayak.